Congratulations to Moderna for receiving full U.S. FDA approval for their landmark SPIKEVAX COVID-19 vaccine.

-Learn more about Beaufort’s full range of Independent Clinical Quality Evaluation services and how we help sponsors demonstrate to the FDA that their trial meets the highest scientific and regulatory standards.
+Learn more about Beaufort’s full range of Clinical Monitoring Oversight services and how we help sponsors demonstrate to the FDA that their trial meets the highest scientific and regulatory standards.

 Approval based on a comprehensive submission package including efficacy and safety data approximately six months after second dose

 SPIKEVAX has received approval by regulators in more than 70 countries, including Canada, Japan, the European Union, the UK, Israel

 807 million doses of Moderna’s COVID-19 vaccine shipped globally in 2021; approximately 25% of those doses shipped to low- and middle-income countries

 CAMBRIDGE, MA / ACCESSWIRE / January 31, 2022 / Moderna, Inc. (Nasdaq:MRNA), a biotechnology company pioneering messenger RNA (mRNA) therapeutics and vaccines, today announced the U.S. Food and Drug Administration (FDA) has approved the Biologics License Application (BLA) for SPIKEVAX (COVID-19 Vaccine, mRNA) to prevent COVID-19 in individuals 18 years of age and older.